gswdn/CobaBot/README.md

 * **Options**: Only applicable if using "OptionType" "Button".
 An array of options for the user to choose from.
 Each option is rendered as a button and has again the following properties.
 You should as least have two options and even more are perfectly fine.
 Just keep in mind, that each option is rendered as a button and you don't want to overwelm the user.
   * **ButtonText**: Displayed on the button itself.
   * **AnswerText**: Displayed in the user's chat message, after a button was clicked and the question has been answered.
   * **AnswerValue**: The string stored in the "internal variable" if this answer has been choosen by the user.
+It then can be used in decisions to change the path of the conversation.
+It is optional, if "AnswerGoto" is used and nothing shall be stored in the "internal variables".
+  * **AnswerGoto**: Provide the key of another conversation item.
+If this answer has been choosen by the user, the engine directly jumps to that item.
+No need of adding a decision conversation item to directly goto another response or question.

 The sample above looks as follows
 * unanswered